Oliver-BE/CovidRaceData/README.md

 #> X-squared = 20960, df = 6, p-value < 2.2e-16
 ```

-Our observed test statistic \(X^2\) is \(20960\) and our p-value is
+Our observed test statistic **X^2** is **20960** and our p-value is
-\(2.2e-16\).
-Thus at a significance level \(\alpha=0.01\) we can reject
+**2.2e-16**.
+Thus at a significance level of **alpha = 0.01** we can
-the null hypothesis and conclude that there’s sufficient evidence to
+reject the null hypothesis and conclude that there’s sufficient evidence
-suggest that the distribution of the number of COVID-19 deaths by race
+to suggest that the distribution of the number of COVID-19 deaths by
-does not match the distribution of the population of the US by race.
+race does not match the distribution of the population of the US by
-**This means that the distribution of COVID-19 deaths by race do not
+race. **This means that the distribution of COVID-19 deaths by race do
-match what we would expect them to be (based on the distribution of
+not match what we would expect them to be (based on the distribution of
 population by race).**

 #### ANOVA Test